Kamala Harris is latest 2020 Dem contender to release taxes

 Harris is the latest Democratic presidential contender to release her taxes.
 President Donald Trump has continued to refuse to release his since the 2016 presidential campaign, when he became the first nominee in decades to buck the tradition of disclosure.
 House Democrats are pressing for access to Trump's tax returns, which would give lawmakers far greater insight into the president's business dealings and potential conflicts of interest, as they exercise their oversight role.

-Harris and her husband gave a small portion of their income — often about 1% or 2% a year — to charitable causes.
+Harris and her husband reporting giving a small portion of their income — often about 1% to 3% a year — to charitable causes.
 Harris reported no charitable contributions some years when she was California's attorney general.

 The Democrats who are running for president in 2020 have released their tax returns to varying degrees.